cev-api/NiceWurst/README.md

 - **SilkOnly**: Allows you to setup a whitelist of Silk Touch only blocks which prevents you from breaking them without Silk Touch.
 - **TargetPlace**: Places blocks at your crosshair target with smoother and more reliable placement handling.
 - **TemplateTool**: Creates and applies custom AutoBuild templates by scanning existing structures.
+- **MusicAura**: Automatically adjust all music boxes around you.

+### Chat
+- **AutoChat**: ChatGPT powered chat bot with your own custom persona and triggers.
+- **Mention**: Play one of the note block sounds whenever your name is mentioned in chat.
+- **NoPlayerChat**: Silence or filter chats.
+- **ForceAllowChats**: Modify your Mojang status to allow chats regardless of region/settings.

 ### Fun